-The proposed development will necessitate facilities to service the proposed 3,943 dwelling units, 265 townhomes and 3678 zero lot line / single family dwelling units, 300,000 square feet (s.f.) of retail uses, 30,000 s.f. of office uses, 20,000 s.f. of light industrial uses and any civic uses requiring services and should therefore be designated as a Limited Urban Service Area (LUSA).
+The proposed development will necessitate facilities to service the proposed 3,897 dwelling units, 300,000 square feet (s.f.) of retail uses and 50,000 s.f. of office uses, and many civic and recreational uses requiring services and should therefore be designated as a Limited Urban Service Area (LUSA).
 This will ensure that the proposed project is in compliance with Objective 3.5 in that services will be provided at levels of service (LOS) that meet or exceed the minimum standards as established elsewhere in the Comprehensive Plan.
 The significant relative advantage of designating the subject property as a LUSA is the potential for the proposed development to create a transition and a buffer to existing conservation lands while also creating the potential to address long-standing drainage issues in the area which are clearly environmental benefits.
 As such, the applicant has justified the designation of the subject property as a LUSA.